 Yellow fever vaccination certificate

-If you travel to Nicaragua from a country where yellow fever is endemic, you must carry a valid yellow fever vaccination certificate.
+If you arrive from a country where yellow fever is widespread, you must carry a valid yellow fever vaccination certificate.

 Countries in which yellow fever is endemic (World Health Organization)